vranki/hemppa/README.md

 Prints bot uptime.

-### Google Calendar (WIP)
+### Google Calendar

-Displays changes and daily report of a google calendar to a room.
+Can access a google calendar in a room.
 This is a bit pain to set up, sorry.

 To set up, you'll need to generate credentials.json file - see https://console.developers.google.com/apis/credentials